Currently, in England, two women are facing life imprisonment for ending their own pregnancies.

-We believe the law needs to change to bring the rest of the UK into line with recent law changes in Northern Ireland, and with many countries across the world including Ireland, the United States, Canada, France, and New Zealand.
+We believe the law needs to change to bring the rest of the UK into line with recent law changes in Northern Ireland, and with many countries across the world including Ireland, Canada, France, and New Zealand.

 For some women, travelling to an abortion clinic is nearly impossible.
 These women are faced with two choices – continuing a pregnancy they do not want, or risking prosecution by ending their pregnancy, usually in the earliest stages, outside a healthcare facility.

 The women most affected by this legal provision are the most vulnerable.
 These include women who are the victims of domestic or so-called honour-based violence, those with caring responsibilities, and those who are unable to travel.